W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/services.md

 Develop reusable theme templates.
 Work towards the best user experience.
 Simplicity and functionality.

 ### Video
 Short travel promotions.
-Video to make your pages more appealing and to offer an effective channel for promoting your products and services. <a href="video">Read more ></a>
+Video to make your pages more appealing and to offer an effective channel for promoting your products and services.
+[Discover how video can help your travel business >](/video/).